pjohansson/inkling/README.md

 *   Designed to slot into an external framework: like Inkle's implementation this is not a stand alone game engine, just a processor that will feed the story text and choices to the user
 *   Rust native, no wrestling with Unity or C# integration
 *   Support for non-latin alphabets in identifiers
-*   Few dependencies: currently only `serde` as an optional dependency to de/serialize stories, probably `rand` as maybe-optional in the future.
+*   Few dependencies: None required, `serde` as an optional dependency to de/serialize stories, `rand` for random sequences.

 ### Why not inkling?